TeeheeTypes/TeeheeTypes.github.io/about.md

 07. Bachoo Nemui in Wine Red
 08. Nazare 1-60 W1 in White
 09. Tsukuyomi 65 in Navy
-10. CableCar Design Angel 65 in Silver
+10. Helix Lab Aaru in Black
-11. Helix Lab Aaru in Black
+11. Geonworks F2-84 in Black
-12. Geonworks F2-84 in Black
+12. -

 ### Upcoming Keyboards